kmaull-ucar/access-program-analysis/_sources/faq.md

 3. _If there were over 2100 papers in the original data, why were there only 2068 papers in the analysis?_

     Because there were some papers in the original data which had dates before 2022.
-The reason for this is not known.
+Projects that had begun during the XSEDE program may have reported publications earlier than 2022 in support of more recent allocation requests submitted during the ACCESS program.